-Orono, Maine – With the opening ceremony of the 2026 Winter Olympics officially underway, the University of Maine is excited to announce that seven former Black Bears have been selected to represent their respective countries at the prestigious event.
+Orono, Maine – With the opening ceremony of the 2026 Winter Olympics officially underway, the University of Maine is excited to announce that nine former Black Bears have been selected to represent their respective countries at the prestigious event.

 The 2026 Winter Olympics, which are being held in Milan and Cortina d'Ampezzo in Italy, will have approximately 2,900 athletes from over 90 National Olympic Committees competing across the 16 day event from Feb.
 6 through Feb.
 22. A couple of events have already begun, with already some Black Bears being featured on the world's greatest stage.
-The following Black Bears have the honor of representing their country:
+The following Black Bears have the honor of representing their country:Â

-Frank Del Duca - USA - Bobsled
+- Frank Del Duca - USA - Bobsled

-Rahel Enzler - Switzerland - Ice Hockey
+- Rahel Enzler - Switzerland - Ice Hockey

-Ida Kuoppala - Finland - Ice Hockey
+- Ida Kuoppala - Finland - Ice Hockey

-Vendula Pribylová - Czechia - Ice Hockey
+- Vendula Pribylová - Czechia - Ice Hockey

-Jeremy Swayman - USA - Ice Hockey
+- Jeremy Swayman - USA - Ice Hockey

-Eduards Tralmaks - Latvia - Ice Hockey
+- Eduards Tralmaks - Latvia - Ice Hockey

-Tereza Vanisová - Czechia - Ice Hockey
+- Tereza Vanisová - Czechia - Ice Hockey

 Del Duca, who spent four years as a Black Bear from 2010-2014, spent four seasons as a member of the University of Maine Track & Field program, where he earned the America East Conference Title in the long jump during his time at Maine.
 This will be his second time representing Team USA at the Olympics and he will be the flag bearer for Team USA during the opening ceremony in Milan.